ska-sa/spead2/doc/dev-setup.rst

 Python setup
 ------------
-Refer to the :doc:`introduction` for the prerequisite packages (particularly :ref:`py-install-source`).
+Refer to :doc:`installation` for the prerequisite packages (particularly :ref:`py-install-source`).
 You will also need ninja-build_, and a Python virtual environment.
 You can use any tool you like to create the virtual environment, but it must be located outside of the working copy of the